conda/conda-build/docs/source/user-guide/tutorials/building-conda-packages.rst

    ``conda install git m2-patch conda-build``

 3. Get gdal-feedstock.
-For the purpose of this tutorial,  we will be using a recipe from anaconda.
+For the purpose of this tutorial, we will be using a recipe from Anaconda.

    ``git clone https://github.com/AnacondaRecipes/gdal-feedstock.git``

-4. Once the repo is downloaded add a conda_build_config.yaml to the gdal-feedstock directory
+4. Once the repo is downloaded, add a conda_build_config.yaml to the gdal-feedstock directory.

 .. code-block:: yaml